lironesamoun/data-engineering-capstone-project/README.md

 - Containerize the project
 - Perform deeper data analysis
 - Add pipeline for Machine Learning

-Problem description
-[Problem is well described and it's clear what the problem the project solves]

-Cloud
-[The project is developed in the cloud and IaC tools are used]

-Data ingestion: Batch / Workflow orchestration [End-to-end pipeline: multiple steps in the DAG, uploading data to data lake]

-Data warehouse
-[Tables are partitioned and clustered in a way that makes sense for the upstream queries (with explanation)]

-Transformations (dbt, spark, etc)
-[Tranformations are defined with dbt, Spark or similar technologies]

-Dashboard
-[A dashboard with 2 tiles]

-Reproducibility
-[Instructions are clear, it's easy to run the code, and the code works]

-to do
-services account IAM
-Create a new service account
-BigQuery Admin
-Storage Object Admin
-Compute Storage Admin

-Create and download the json key file

-dbt run --select global_terrorism_lite --vars '{"is_test_run": true}' dbt run --select global_terrorism_lite --vars '{"is_test_run": false}' dbt seed

 prefect agent start -p 'default-agent-pool' prefect deployment build -n "Online Parameterized ETL" -p default-agent-pool -q main-queue